 Weather is no impediment to this Biddy group although excess rain can damage musical instruments.
 Kilgobnet’s Biddy comprises of 20-30 people and the camaraderie is obvious.
 The enthusiasm in both participation and in receiving the Biddy is immense as is the stamina needed by its members to entertain for hours on end.

 HOW FAMOUS IS THE IRISH TRADITION OF THE BIDDY?

 Quite famous actually.
 Such a unique irish tradition like the Biddy doesn’t go unnoticed with the Kilgobnet group featuring in mainstream media, most notably on RTE’s main news bulletin.

-The late Sean Hurley of Radio Kerry accompanied the group on the same night as I did for his Kerrywide show, the podcast of which is here.
+The late Sean Hurley of Radio Kerry accompanied the group on the same night as I did for his Kerrywide show.

 Here is a video I filmed of the Kilgobnet Biddy Group in action at the homecoming of Beaufort GAA Club’s Men’s Team who won the All-Ireland Football Junior Club Championship in 2019.
 The venue of this dance is the junction of Beaufort Bridge with the main Ring of Kerry road.

 It’s astonishing to see a sizeable amount of artistic talent in an area with such a small population but this is the result of Kilgobnet’s holistic school ethos.

 Activities such as the Biddy are part and parcel of our culture and heritage, and the preservation of this tradition is a testament to the strength and spirit of this small but big-hearted community.
 Long may this community and tradition last.